 San Dimas in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 6.612′ N, 117° 48.433′ W. Marker is in San Dimas, California, in Los Angeles County.
-Marker is on San Dimas Avenue north of 3rd Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 319 N San Dimas Ave, San Dimas CA 91773, United States of America.
+Marker is at or near this postal address: 121 N San Dimas Ave, San Dimas CA 91773, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this The Union Church of San Dimas (about 300 feet away, measured in a direct line); First Baptist Church (about 600 feet away); Masonic Temple (about 600 feet away); First Residence in San Dimas (approx. 0.2 miles away); San Jose Division Headquarters (approx. 0.2 miles away); San Dimas Hotel (approx. 0.2 miles away); San Dimas Sheriff’s Station (approx. 0.2 miles away); San Dimas Garage (approx. ¼ mile away).
+At least 8 other markers are within walking distance of this marker.
+San Dimas Sheriff’s Station (a few steps from this marker); San Dimas Garage (within shouting distance of this marker); San Jose Division Headquarters (about 300 feet away, measured in a direct line); Site of the San Dimas Telephone Exchange (about 300 feet away); First Residence in San Dimas (about 400 feet away); San Dimas Fruit Exchange (about 400 feet away); San Dimas Grain Company (about 400 feet away); The Bank of San Dimas (about 400 feet away).
 Touch for a list and map of all markers in San Dimas.

 Credits.
-This page was last revised on February 23, 2021.
-It was originally submitted on February 20, 2021, by Craig Baker of Sylmar, California.
-This page has been viewed 39 times since then.
-Photos: 1, 2, 3. submitted on February 20, 2021, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on February 21, 2021.
+It was originally submitted on December 28, 2018, by Craig Baker of Sylmar, California.
+This page has been viewed 136 times since then and 10 times this year.
+Photos: 1, 2, 3, 4. submitted on December 28, 2018, by Craig Baker of Sylmar, California. • Andrew Ruppenstein was the editor who published this page.